mvdan/interfacer/README.md

 ## TODOs

-* Suggest more interface types
+* Suggest all interface types in the Go packages

 * Ignore functions that implement common interfaces or func types